 Profitability refers to a company's ability to generate earnings.
-Both management and external users employ profitability ratios to assess a company's success in generating profits and how these profits are used to reward investors.
+Both management and external users desire information about a company's success in generating profits and how these profits are used to reward investors.
 Some of the many ratios available to measure different aspects of profitability are discussed in the following two sections.